 • Barbell hip thrusts

 “I love this booty band trio of exercises,” she says.
-“It can be performed as a finisher, or in-between weighted sets or banded kickbacks and hip extensions.
+“It can be performed as a finisher, in-between weighted sets, banded kickbacks, and hip extensions.
 Great for home workouts!”

 • Sit on a bench with the band below the knee and your butt down.
 Take feet slightly wider than hip-width.
 Lean back and do abduction with your knees, rolling your feet out.
 Keep tension on the band.
 Do sets of 30.